box-project/box/UPGRADE.md

   `box.json.dist` configuration: `mimetypes`, `mung`, `not-found` and `web`.
 - The entry `shebang` in `box.json.dist` no longer accept a boolean value or an empty string.
 To remove the shebang line the value `null` should be provided.
+- The output directory specified by `output` is now relative to the base path (`base-path`)
+- No longer support git version placeholders in the output path

 <br />
 <hr />